-In 2016/17 Liverpool Hope University charged the maximum £9,000 for full-time undergraduate and PGCE programmes and took the decision to apply the inflationary increase allowed by the Secretary of State in 2017 for new and continuing students; the fee will then be £9,250.
-The University continued its Scholarships Scheme though, to ensure excellence is rewarded at the desired level, with tighter qualifying criteria than in previous years, paying out a total of £1,227,126 (2015/16 £1,489,368).
+In 2017/18 Liverpool Hope University took the decision to apply the inflationary increase allowed by the Secretary of State to charge new and continuing students the fee of £9,250.
+This fee level is unchanged for 2018/19.
+The University continued its Scholarships Scheme though, to ensure excellence is rewarded at the desired level, with tighter qualifying criteria than in previous years, paying out a total of £878,024.

-Budget management
+• Budget management

-The University's budget was devolved to the primary budget holders - the six members of Rectorate Team who report directly to the Vice-Chancellor & Rector.
+The University's budget was devolved to the primary budget holders - the four members of Rectorate Team who report directly to the Vice-Chancellor & Rector.
 One of the key performance measures for Rectorate Team is the management of their devolved budgets.
 Monthly variance reports are provided and each budget holder meets a Finance Officer each month to ensure budgets are monitored carefully.
 The Senior Management Team receives corporate variance reports and any issues are discussed openly.
 The budget is set from zero each year with only permanent staffing automatically rolled over.